cjjmccray/home_machines/172ar-severus.md

 ## Linux Ubuntu
 User home folders are not encrypted.

+### Sat 04-Feb-2017
+Hard disk finally failed, replaced with 1Tb thing hanging around.
+Installed Ubuntu 16.10, no Windows at all.

+Assigned fixed IP, edited `/etc/network/interfaces`, `/etc/hosts`.

+Installed samba and cifs-utils: `sudo apt-get install samba cifs-utils` to be able to set workgroup on Samba client.

 ### Sat 19-Nov-2016
 Upgraded from Ubuntu 16.04 LTS to 16.10.
 Had to go through System Settings / Software & Updates / Updates first and change 'Notify me of a new Ubuntu version' to 'For any version'.